animatedmax/spring-data-geode/src/main/markdown/introduction/new-features.md

 - Upgraded to Spring Framework 5.0.7.RELEASE.

-- Reorganized the Spring Data for GemFire codebase by packaging different classes and components by concern.
+- Reorganized the Spring Data for VMware GemFire codebase by packaging different classes and components by concern.

 - Added extensive support for Java 8 types, particularly in the SD Repository abstraction.